-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION mechanisms, such as a time period which needs to have been elapsed since the first commercial availability of the work.
-It is appropriate that Member States consult rightholders, users and collective management organisations when doing so. been elapsed since the first commercial availability of the work.
-It is appropriate that Member States consult rightholders, cultural heritage institutionsusers and collective management organisations when doing so. [tentatively agreed at TM; to be confirmed] 52.
-(25a) When determining whether works and other subject-matter are out of commerce, a reasonable effort should be required to assess their availability to the public in the customary channels of commerce, taking into account the characteristics of the particular work or set of works.
-Member States should be free to determine the allocation of responsibilities (25a) When determining whether works and other subject-matter are out of commerce, a reasonable effort should be required to assess their availability to the public in the customary channels of commerce, taking into account the characteristics of the particular work or set of works.
-Member States should be free to determine the allocation of responsibilities for making the reasonable effort.
-The for making the reasonable effort.
-The reasonable effort.
-The reasonable effort should not have to be repeated over time but it should also take account of any easily accessible evidence of upcoming availability of works in the customary channels of commerce.
-A work-by-work assessment should only be required when this is considered reasonable in view of the availability of relevant information, the likelihood of commercial availability and the expected transaction cost.
-The verification of availability and the expected transaction cost.
-The verification of availability and the expected transaction cost.
-The verification of availability and the expected transaction cost.
-The verification of availability should normally take place in the Member State where the cultural heritage institution is established, unless verification across borders is considered reasonable, for example when there is easily available information that a literary work was first published in a given language verying in another.
-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION literary work was first Member State.
-In many cases effort.
-The reasonable effort should not have to be repeated over time but it should also take account of any easily accessible evidence of upcoming availability of works in the customary channels of commerce.
-A work-by-work assessment should only be required when this is considered reasonable in view of the availability of relevant information, the likelihood of commercial availability and the expected transaction cost.
-The verification of availability should normally take place in the Member State where the cultural heritage institution is established, unless verification across borders is considered reasonable, for example when there is easily available information that a have to be repeated over time but it should also take account of any easily accessible evidence of upcoming availability of works in the customary channels of commerce.
-A work-by-work assessment should only be required when this is considered reasonable in view of the availability of relevant information, the likelihood of commercial availability and the expected transaction cost.
-The verification of availability should normally take place in the Member State where the cultural heritage institution is established, unless verification across borders is considered reasonable, for example when there is easily available information that a literary work was first published in a given language version in another
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION works and other subject-matter as regards modes of publication and distribution and to facilitate the usability of those mechanisms, specific requirements and procedures may have to be established by Member States for the practical application of those licensing mechanisms, such as a time period which needs to have been elapsed since the first commercial availability of the work.
+It is appropriate that Member States consult rightholders, users and collective management organisations when doing so. modes of publication and distribution and to facilitate the usability of those mechanisms, specific requirements and procedures may have to be established for the practical application of those licensing mechanisms, such as a time period which needs to have been elapsed since the first commercial availability of the work.
+It is appropriate that Member States consult rightholders, cultural heritage institutionsusers and collective management organisations when doing so. [tentatively agreed at TM, to be confirmed at trilogue] 52.
+(25a) When determining whether works and other subject-matter are out of commerce, a reasonable effort should be required to (25a) When determining whether works and other subject-matter are out of commerce, a reasonable effort should be required to assess

+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION assess their availability to the their availability to the public in public in the customary the customary channels of channels of commerce, taking commerce, taking into account into account the the characteristics of the characteristics of the particular work or set of works. particular work or set of Member States should be free works.
+Member States should to determine the allocation of be free to determine the responsibilities for making the allocation of responsibilities reasonable effort.
+The for making the reasonable reasonable effort should not effort.
+The reasonable effort have to be repeated over time should not have to be but it should also take account repeated over time but it of any easily accessible should also take account of evidence of upcoming any easily accessible evidence availability of works in the of upcoming availability of customary channels of works in the customary commerce.
+A work-by-work channels of commerce.
+A assessment should only be work-by-work assessment required when this is should only be required when considered reasonable in view this is considered reasonable of the availability of relevant in view of the availability of information, the likelihood of relevant information, the commercial availability and the likelihood of commercial expected transaction cost.
+The availability and the expected verification of availability transaction cost.
+The should normally take place in verification of availability the Member State where the